-Besides being one of the brighter stars in the night sky, Fomalhaut has interest to professional astronomers.
-In 2008, it became the center of the first star with an extrasolar planet candidate (Fomalhaut b) imaged at visible wavelengths.
-The image was published in the journal Science in November, 2008.
+Besides being one of the brightest stars in the night sky, Fomalhaut has interest to professional astronomers.
+In 2008, it became the first star with an extrasolar planet candidate (Fomalhaut b) imaged at visible wavelengths.
+The image was published in the journal Science in November 2008.
 By the way, Fomalhaut is the third-brightest star (as viewed from Earth) known to have a planetary system, after the star Pollux in the constellation Gemini and our own sun.

 Bottom line: Go outside around mid-evening – and learn to keep company with Fomalhaut – brightest star in the constellation Piscis Austrinus, the Southern Fish – also called the loneliest star.